riebeekn/experiments-in-meteor-blog/_drafts/photo-blog-part-2.md

 }
 {% endhighlight %}

 This helper method is just a series of regular expressions which clean up our URL's.
-This code is taken directly from this <a href="http://themeteorchef.com/recipes/slugged-routes/" target="_blank">post</a> by the <a href="http://themeteorchef.com/" target="_blank">The Meteor Chef</a>.
-If you haven't checked out his tutorials I would highly recommend you do so, he's got some absolutely fantastic articles he's put together, I always jump all over his stuff when he releases a new recipe.
+This code is taken directly from <a href="http://themeteorchef.com/recipes/slugged-routes/" target="_blank">this post</a> by the <a href="http://themeteorchef.com/" target="_blank">The Meteor Chef</a>.
+If you haven't checked out his tutorials I would highly recommend you do so, he's got some absolutely fantastic articles he's put together.

 OK, now the final step is to update the `image.html` template.